 Article XIII.
 Amendments

 Section 13-1.
 Any member or members seeking to amend the constitution shall present in writing a copy of the proposed amendment to the Information Officer.
-The Information Officer shall notify the Stewards Council at their next meeting of such proposed amendment and its consideration shall be placed on the agenda for the next Membership Meeting.
+The Information Officer shall notify the Stewards Council of such proposed amendment and its consideration shall be placed on the agenda for the next Membership Meeting.

 Section 13-3.
-A positive vote of two-thirds (2/3) of those voting, provided that forty (40) percent of the membership votes, shall be required to pass the proposed amendment.
+A positive vote of two-thirds (2/3) of those voting, provided that ten (10) percent of the membership votes, shall be required to pass the proposed amendment.
 Upon such passage, the Information Officer shall amend the constitution as required.

 Adopted April 19, 2004